agapic/agentic-marketplace/README.md

 # HumanLayer Marketplace

 AI agent workflows for Claude Code and Cursor — implementation planning, codebase research, debugging, session handoffs, and more.
+Fork from https://github.com/humanlayer/humanlayer that makes it easy to add as a marketplace.

 ## What's Included